Butte voters pass levy, elect elementary school board trustees

 Bartle received 702 votes, Griner received 1,206 votes, incumbent Lee received 3,598 votes, Martin received 889 votes, Milodragovich received 3,902 votes, Moore received 1,222 votes and Peeples received 413 votes.
 Thus, Lee and Milodragovich won the positions.
 Both will serve three-year terms.

-Lee, assistant fire chief and fire marshal for the Butte Fire Department has served on the school board the last three years and has two sons enrolled in the Butte School District.
-Milodragovich is a retired school teacher who taught in the Butte School District for 25 years and has kids and grandkids go through the Montana public school system.
+Lee, assistant fire chief and fire marshal for the Butte Fire Department, has served on the school board the last three years and has two sons enrolled in the Butte School District.
+Milodragovich is a retired school teacher who taught in the Butte School District for 25 years and has had kids and grandkids who've gone through the Montana public school system.

 The elementary school trustee elections in Ramsay, Divide and Melrose school districts scheduled for May 3 are canceled because the trustees ran uncontested and won automatically.